jonathan-durbin/G.U.I.D.E/docs/_docs/reference/05_modifier_reference.md

 ## Window relative
 Treats the input vector as a mouse position difference in pixels (e.g. from the _Mouse_ input) and converts it into a range from `(0,0)` to `(1,1)` relative to the current window size.
 Useful to get resolution-independent mouse differences.
 This modifier has no settings.

+**Note**: Depending on the operating system and input device this modifier may not be required and will in fact make your input resolution-dependent when applied.

+You already get resolution-independent values when:

+- using the mouse running on Linux
+- using the mouse running on OSX
+- using the mouse running on Windows with the mouse cursor captured

+In these cases, the modifier should _not_ be applied.

+You get resolution-dependent mouse values when:

+- using the mouse running on Windows with the mouse cursor visible
+- using touch input running on Android

+In these cases the modifier can be applied.
+Other combinations have not been tested, so you may need to conduct your own research here and report your findings, so they can be added to the documentation.